Linus4/eldritchinstinct/eldritch-instinct-srd.md

 #### Contacts

 Every PC knows one person they trust and who will help them with favors such as research, translation or transport.
-Give them a name and an occupation.
+Give them a name, two languages and an occupation.

 #### Bonds